thor-harsh/Project--R-12/README.md

 Start-the number of the first (topmost) vertebra operated on.

+We will be working on predicting whether the given child is having Kyphosis or not?<br>

 </table>

 **So what are you waiting for..?
 Jump to the code and get started.As usual for any doubt or query see you in pull request section 😁😂.Thanks!**